Dr. Scott A. Bonar Lab

 Taylor Saucier

-Taylor got her Bachelor's degree in Wildlife, Fisheries and Aquaculture at Mississippi State University where she developed a passion for Aquaculture and Fisheries during her undergraduate research opportunities there and through the National Science Foundation.
+Taylor received her Bachelor's degree in Wildlife, Fisheries and Aquaculture at Mississippi State University where she developed a passion for Aquaculture and Fisheries during her undergraduate research opportunities there and through the National Science Foundation.
 The NSF Research Experience for Undergraduates at Arizona State University exposed her to the unique field of Southwest desert fishes.
 After graduating, she accepted a position with Marsh and Associates Native Fish Lab designing, building, and deploying PIT antennas monitoring Razorback suckers.
 In 2023, she joined the Bonar lab on a project that combines her love of native fish and aquaculture through the development of rearing techniques for Sonora sucker.

 Regan Doss